pkonotopov/shardman-docker/README.md

 postgres=#
 </pre>

+Scale up and scale down is the similar as described above.

+Scale up: `docker-compose -f docker-compose-traefik.yml up --scale shard=8`, then get nodes names and add them to Shardman cluster.
+Scale down: firstly remove nodes from the cluster, then run `docker-compose -f docker-compose-traefik.yml up --scale shard=2`.

+Nodes automatically adding and removing from/to Traefik Load Balancer.

 Traefik uses round robin to balance connections to cluster nodes.
-So every new connect attempt connects client to next node in cluster.
+So every new connection attempt connects client to next node in cluster.

 Login into Traefik UI - `http://localhost:8080`.
 Login/password: admin/passsword.